s-victor/TinyPedal/docs/customization.md

     laptime_pace_samples
 Set number of samples for average laptime pace calculation (EMA).
 Initial laptime sample is always based on player's all time personal best laptime if available.
 Value range in `1` to `20`.
 Default is `6` samples.
 Set to `1` to disable averaging.

-    laptime_pace_max_limit
+    laptime_pace_margin
-Set additional maximum laptime margin of current lap.
-New laptime sample cannot exceed the sum of `laptime pace` and `maximum margin`.
+Set additional margin for current lap time that cannot exceed the sum of `laptime pace` and `margin`.
 This option is used to minimize the impact of unusually slow laptime.
 Default value is `5` seconds.
 Minimum value is limited to `0.1`.

 ## Energy